-The Annexure referred to in our Independent Auditors' Report to the members of Sekura India Management Limited ('the Company') on the financial statements for the period ended March 31, 2022, we report that:
+The Annexure referred to in our Independent Auditors' Report to the members of Sekura India Management Limited ('the Company') on the financial statements for the year ended March 31, 2023, we report that:

 - (i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment. - (B) The Company has not capitalized any intangible assets in the books of the Company and accordingly, the requirement to report on clause 3(i)(a)(B) of the Order is not applicable to the Company. - (b) As explained to us, the Company has a regular programme of physical verification of its property, plant and equipment by which all the property, plant and equipment are verified in a phased manner over a period of three years.
 In our opinion this periodicity of physical verification is reasonable having regard to the size of the Company and nature of its assets.
-No material discrepancies were noticed on such verification. - (c) According to the information and explanations given by the management and on the basis of our examination of the records of the Company, there is no immovable property (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee), held by the Company and accordingly, the requirement to report on clause 3(i)(c) of the Order is not applicable to the Company. - (d) According to the information and explanations given by the management, the Company has not revalued its Property, Plant and Equipment (including Right of use assets) and intangible assets during the period ended March 31, 2022. - (e) According to the information and explanations given by the management, there are no proceedings initiated or are pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - (ii) (a) The Company's business does not involve inventories and, accordingly, the requirement to report on Clause 3(ii)(a) of the Order is not applicable to the Company. - (b) The Company has not been sanctioned working capital limits in excess of Rs. five crores in aggregate from banks or financial institutions during any point of time of the year on the basis of security of current assets.
-Accordingly, the requirement to report on clause 3(ii)(b) of the Order is not applicable to the Company. - (iii) (a) (A) In our opinion and according to the information and explanations given to us by the management, during the period the Company has not provided loans, advances in the nature of loans, stood guarantee or provided security to its subsidiaries, joint ventures and associates. - (B) In our opinion and according to the information and explanations given to us by the management, during the period, the Company has provided loans aggregating to Rs.
-50,00,000 to one company other than its subsidiaries, joint ventures and associates and there is no balance outstanding as at the balance sheet date with respect to such loan.
-Further as per the information and explanations given to us by the management, the Company has not granted advances in nature of loans or given any guarantee or provided any security during the period to parties other than its subsidiaries, joint ventures and associates.
+No material discrepancies were noticed on such verification. - (c) According to the information and explanations given by the management and on the basis of our examination of the records of the Company, there is no immovable property (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee), held by the Company and accordingly, the requirement to report on clause 3(i)(c) of the Order is not applicable to the Company. - (d) According to the information and explanations given by the management, the Company has not revalued its Property, Plant and Equipment (including Right of use assets) and intangible assets during the year ended March 31, 2023. - (e) According to the information and explanations given by the management, there are no proceedings initiated or are pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - (ii) (a) The Company's business does not involve inventories and, accordingly, the requirement to report on Clause 3(ii)(a) of the Order is not applicable to the Company. - (b) The Company has not been sanctioned working capital limits in excess of Rs. five crores in aggregate from banks or financial institutions during any point of time of the year on the basis of security of current assets.
+Accordingly, the requirement to report on clause 3(ii)(b) of the Order is not applicable to the Company. - (iii) In our opinion and according to the information and explanations given to us by the management, during the year the Company has not made any investments in, or provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties.
+Accordingly, the requirement to report on clauses 3(iii)(a) to 3(iii)(f) of the Order is not applicable to the Company. - (iv) In our opinion and according to the information and explanations given to us, there are no loans, investments, guarantees, and security in respect of which provisions of sections 185 and 186 of the Companies Act, 2013 are applicable and accordingly, the requirement to report on clause 3(iv) of the Order is not applicable to the Company.